-Yoogli is the next generation of search technology that matches complex queries with more exacting results.
+Yoogli.com is the next generation Research Encyclopedia.
+Search technology that matches complex queries with more exacting results.
 Search terms are converted into a patented semantic model; a model that represents not the words, but their actual meaning.
 The semantic model of search terms is compared against the semantic models of the resources available in the global search space.
 The engine is able to correctly understand and analyze complete pages of text, documents and URLs and deliver more targeted and related results than keyword search.
 It is able to drill down deeper into a specific result thus continuously refining the desired result for the user.
 An even more significant result is the ability to represent people as semantic vectors, as well as specific interest groups that people form.
 This connects a user with other people with the information that is most valuable and useful to them.
 The technology also advances social networking to the next level.
 The tool allows people to find and access libraries of information that are of interest to them posted by other people.
 Collaborative filtering technology is able to identify people who have established themselves as experts in a particular field who may then be connected with others of like interests.

 Yoogli is a semantic search engine that may be used with Google in order to achieve more relevant and deeper search results.
 Yoogli uses patented semantic search technology.
 The technology developed by Yoogli is protected under patents 7013300, 7219073, 7881981 and 8027876.
 The patents embody a locating, filtering, matching macro-context from indexed database for searching context where micro-context relevant to textual input by user.
 The inventions relate to a data extraction tool and, more particularly, to novel systems and methods for organizing information from a database for ready access by a user.
 The technology covers semantic search, e-commerce, advertising placement, certified coupon delivery and click fraud protection.